 8 April 2017

 It would be hard to choose the most brutal war, the most dehumanizing war, the most wasteful war.
 Perhaps Belgium should have the right to declare it.
 The Great War, World War Two, the Napoleonic wars, were savagely acted out on its flat, soggy soil.
-The farmland over which I watch the dairy cows graze, the white cherry trees blossom, and the plethora of flowers bloom is known as the Battleground of Europe.
+The farmland over which I watch the dairy cows graze, the white cherry trees blossom, and the plethora of blooming flowers is known as the Battleground of Europe.
 This idyll is deceiving.

 “In Flanders fields the poppies blow